cdpadilla42/chrisdpadilla.com/_posts/impressionminusexpression.md

 That equation feels right.

-(And it's, of course, a _saying_.
-We're not talking about the actual psychological diagnosis here.)

 This comes from the legendary Disney animator and teacher Walt Stanchfield (A lead character animator for the Aristocats, to name one.)
 I've written before about how Walt Describes [the curious act of performing with no audience](/stanchfield).
 This equation come in context from [his handouts for gesture drawing](https://ia601302.us.archive.org/15/items/Gesture_Drawing_for_Animation/Gesture_Drawing_for_Animation.pdf):

 (Here, Walt is talking about the benefits of staying healthy enough to have the energy to create, another juicy point)